37 African nations, U.S. kick-off AACS 2023 in Senegal

 |0

-This work, 37 African nations, U.S. kick-off AACS 2023 in Senegal [Image 11 of 11], by TSgt Peter Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 37 African nations, U.S. kick-off AACS 2023 in Senegal, by MSgt Michael Battles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT